nextauthjs/next-auth/www/docs/configuration/providers.md

 title: Providers
 ---

-Authentication Providers in NextAuth.js are how you define services that can be used to sign in (OAuth, Email, etc).
+Authentication Providers in NextAuth.js are services that can be used to sign in (OAuth, Email, etc).

 ## Sign in with OAuth